PeterscBruce/cybersecurity-notes/README.md

 # cybersecurity-notes
-Documentation of my projects, learning and development in cybersecurity.
+This repository is a documentation of my projects, learning and development in cybersecurity.